James W. Smith

-In 2012, served as legal counsel in the creation, formation, development, and organization of ARHealth Ventures, Inc., a supporting organization of the University of Arkansas Medical School (“UAMS”), and its subsidiary, BioVentures, LLC.
+In 2012, Jim served as legal counsel in the creation, formation, development, and organization of ARHealth Ventures, Inc., a supporting organization of the University of Arkansas Medical School (“UAMS”), and its subsidiary, BioVentures, LLC.
 BioVentures is a medical science and technology-based incubator that is responsible for furthering and transferring technology created within UAMS or that is otherwise associated with UAMS.

 Since 2004, Jim has served as an adjunct professor at the University of Arkansas School of Law where he currently teaches Private Equity Law and has previously taught courses in Mergers and Acquisitions, Securities Regulation, and Corporate Practice Ethics.